ZHANGZ1YUE/Rainfall_Nowcasting_UNet/README.md

 # Application of Convolutional Encoder-Decoder for Radar Image-Based Rainfall Nowcasting

 ## Author
-ZHANG Ziyue (Faculty of Engineering from Kyoto University, at the time of the project)
+ZHANG Ziyue

 ## Description
-This is a project started from 2022/10 as an undergraduate graduation research for a Bachelor's degree in Engineering.
 The study explores the implementation of U-Net architecture in the rainfall nowcasting task with radar image extrapolation.
 The work has referred to both U-Net and RainNet (A study done by Ayzel Georgy), with sensitivity analysis in some hyperparameters, model structures, and prediction method (direct 30 minutes prediction).
 Original radar data is the X-band radar data for 7 rainfall events available from Japan Meterological Agency.

 ## Purpose of each file
 * Model.ipynb gives the basic Unet model (code referred to https://github.com/zhixuhao/unet)